bare-ts/bare/README.md

 ## Why bare-ts?

-The compact size of messages and the simplicity of the binary format makes BARE a perfect fit for data exchange over Internet.
-[bare-ts](#) provides a TypeScript implementation of the BARE specification.

 **Pragmatic error reporting**: [bare-ts](#) distinguishes errors that can be recovered and errors that signal the misuse of the API (violation of preconditions).
 Only the decoders may emit recoverable errors (`BareError`) and provide enough information to understand why the message is malformed.